List of Speed Grapher characters: Katsuji Kamiya

 The Prime Minister of Japan, Katsuji Kamiya (神谷 勝二, Kamiya Katsuji), is also a member of the club and has an extreme desire of gluttony.
 He secretly plans with his cabinet members to take control of the club and Kagura for themselves.
 He also has a Euphoric power in which he becomes a deformed spider-like creature with a huge head, spider legs with eating utensils attached, and a stretchable tongue with acidic saliva.
 He was the man responsible for Suitengu's slavery; however, he did not realize this until Suitengu himself revealed his true identity.
 Kamiya begs for his life and tries to bargain Suitengu with the whereabouts of his sister, only to find out Suitengu already found her, and is brutally killed.
 His voice actor in the original Japanese version is Takehiro Koyama, and his English voice actor is John Swasey.

 Others

 Bob

 The main source of comic relief in the show, Bob (ボブ, Bobu) is an out and proud flamboyant homosexual who runs an erotic massage parlour.
 He lives right next door to Saiga, whom he has a crush on, and seems to be a Westerner.
-He also has a transvestite "sister" who runs a club where Saiga and Kagura hide for a while.
+He also has a transgender sister who runs a club where Saiga and Kagura hide for a while.
 His voice actor in the original Japanese version is Kouji Ishii, and his English voice actor is Antimere Robinson.